Yacnnn/MVGCCA/README.md

 ```
 It will create a folder (for example) April_23_2021_01h05m53s in folder "results/mnist2views/" with all the information about the gridsearch.

-*Evaluate the grid search :*
+*Evaluate runs :*
 ```
 python3 run_mvgcca_grid_search_evaluation.py --task uci7 '--date' April_23_2021_01h05m53s
 ```
-This command will evaluate the gridsearch performed on mnisst2views at April_23_2021_01h05m53s and print it.
+This command will evaluate the gridsearch performed on mnist2views at April_23_2021_01h05m53s and print it.
 (SVM-Rbf accuracy)